edjunma/crwn-clothing/README.md

-## Lesson-17
+## Lesson-21

-We need to create our cart-item component for our cart and connect our cart component to our cart reducer.
+We also want to be able to update the quantity using buttons to the left and right of the number, so we will add the appropriate code to do so.

 # How to fork and clone